danielsreichenbach/ansible_role_mongodb/README.md

 # MongoDB

-An Ansible role that installs, configures and manages MongoDB for EL 8.
+An Ansible role that installs, configures and manages MongoDB for EL 8 and Ubuntu 22.04.

 **Please read this file carefully before deploying this Ansible role**